 This course will give the student a comprehensive understanding of the principals and practices of designing, implementing, and managing large business systems.
+The student will use Visio to develop system designs.
 Both computerized and traditional systems will be examined.
 This course has a required laboratory.
-Prerequisite: MIS 350.
-Spring.
+Prerequisites: MIS 210 or MIS 220.
+Fall, alternate years.